wangziblake/CardioMM_MMCMR-427K/README.md

 ## MMCMR-427K database
 All clinical CMR datasets from our collection are publicly available at [**this access portal**](https://www.wjx.top/vm/h4R5i36.aspx#).

+**🚀 Good news: Our database has been used to drive NVIDIA’s universal MRI reconstruction model ([NV-Raw2insights-MRI](https://huggingface.co/nvidia/NV-Raw2insights-MRI)) in [NVIDIA MedTech Open Models project] (https://www.nvidia.com/en-us/on-demand/session/gtc26-s81599), underscoring its importance as a foundational data resource for next-generation physical AI and medical imaging.**

 **⚠️ File merging and integrity verification: Please strictly follow the steps below to merge and verify the dataset files.
 If the split files are not merged correctly, the final `.tar.gz` file will be corrupted and cannot be extracted successfully.**

 Merge the split files into the single complete file: